aff11001/ari-fischer.github.io/_posts/2023-09-27-sonifying_network_tutorial_3.markdown

 corresponding to species in the network with durations from a kMC trajectory can be represented as a musical melody.
-In what follows, an example implementation of the above algorithm combined with a kMC simulation is shown (in Python) to sonify an example reaction network.
+In what follows, an example implementation of the above algorithm combined with a kMC simulation is described (in Python; code provided) to sonify an example reaction network.
 The result is a melody represented as a MIDI file, which can be imported into a composition software like GarageBand on Mac to play using a vast library of programed instruments.